Hammarn/1MB335/Lab1.md

 These types of expression can be very useful and powerful

 `sed` is a powerful tool for editing streams of files.
-It is a common way of using rexes in unix.
+It is a common way of using rexes in Unix.
 It's often used to replace one thing with another:

 if `My_file.txt ` contains: